openhab/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 ## Smartthings Configuration

-Prior to running the binding the Smartthings hub must have the required OpenHAB software installed.
-[Follow these instructions](SmartthingsInstallation.md)
+Prior to running the binding the Smartthings hub must have the required openHAB software installed.
+[Follow these instructions](doc/SmartthingsInstallation.md)

-** The binding will not work until this part has been completed, do not skip this part of the setup. **
+**The binding will not work until this part has been completed, do not skip this part of the setup.**

-## OpenHAB Configuration
+## openHAB Configuration

-This binding is an OpenHAB 2 binding and uses the Bridge / Thing design with the Smartthings Hub being the Bridge and the controlled modules being the Things.
+This binding is an openHAB 2 binding and uses the Bridge / Thing design with the Smartthings Hub being the Bridge and the controlled modules being the Things.
 The following definitions are specified in the .things file.

 ### Bridge Configuration

-The bridge requires the IP address and port used to connect the OpenHAB server to the Smarrthings Hub.
+The bridge requires the IP address and port used to connect the openHAB server to the Smartthings Hub.

     Bridge smartthings:smartthings:Home    [ smartthingsIp="192.168.1.12", smartthingsPort=39500 ] {

 where:

 * **smartthings:smartthings:Home** identifies this is a smartthings hub named Home.
 The first two segments must be smartthings:smartthings.
 You can choose any unique name for the the last segment.
 The last segment is used when you identify items connected to this hubthingTypeId.
-* **smartthingsIp** is the IP address of theSmartthings Hub.
+* **smartthingsIp** is the IP address of the Smartthings Hub.
 Your router should be configured such that the Smartthings Hub is always assigned to this IP address.
 * **smartthingsPort** is the port the Smartthings hub listens on.
-39500 is the port assigned my Smartthings so it should be used unless you have a good reason for using another port.
+39500 is the port assigned by Smartthings so it should be used unless you have a good reason for using another port.

+**Warning** This binding only supports one Bridge.
+If you try to configure a second bridge it will be ignored.

 ### Thing Configuration